Independent research for an age of transition.

 Named Recognition

-Founding Patrons are recognized in HSI's published research and Annual Outlook, subject to donor preference.
+Recognition in HSI's published research and Annual Outlook, subject to your preference.

 Annual Patron Letter

-An annual letter from the Executive Director reviewing the year's research, program milestones, and the year ahead.
+A yearly letter from the Executive Director on the research, the milestones, and the year ahead.

 Invitations to Salons

-Invitations to HSI's trimester salons in New York, London, and Tokyo, alongside the annual flagship convening.
+The trimester salons in New York, London, and Tokyo, plus the annual flagship.

 Research Independence

 HSI's research is editorially independent.
-Patrons and funders may support HSI's mission and pillars but do not direct research conclusions, review work prior to publication, or receive editorial input.
-We disclose all individual and institutional contributions of $25,000 or more in our Annual Outlook.
-No single funder may exceed an agreed share of HSI's operating budget once the Institute reaches steady-state funding.
-Funding from foreign government entities or state-linked organizations is reviewed under HSI's foreign-funding policy and disclosed regardless of size.
+Patrons and funders support the mission and the pillars, but do not direct research conclusions, review work before publication, or receive editorial input.
+We disclose all individual and institutional contributions of $25,000 or more in our Annual Outlook, and review and disclose any funding from foreign government or state-linked entities regardless of size.

 Get Involved